Alert Carry Conditions

 We may never know the exact sequence of events in that ACCC, or if there was collusion (or at least tacit cooperation) by the numerous other Afghan personnel in the room (none of whom were killed), but one thing is certain: we stacked the odds against those brave USAF airmen (and the retired Army contractor they were supposed to be protecting with their issued firearms) by not trusting them to keep a round in the chamber of their pistols (or any rounds at all in the M4; he had only recently arrived in country and had not yet been issued ammo).

-USAF Policy had been, since 1988, that the Beretta M9 be carried in the holster in Condition 2: round in the chamber, full magazine inserted, decocker (/ “safety”) OFF.
+USAF Policy had been, since 1988, that the Beretta M9 be carried in the holster in Condition 2: round in the chamber, loaded magazine inserted, decocker (/ “safety”) OFF.
 That is how those brave USAF personnel were trained to carry and present the M9 from the holster–from Condition 2.
 I know this because I trained literally thousands of them before they deployed.
-But the CFLCC did not trust those advisors working outside the US zone to carry ammo in their chambers (they had been in Condition 4, no ammo in the pistol at all, until only a few months before the April 2011 shooting)–and the US Air Force commanders had caved to the CFLCC’s ignorant, misguided policy.
+But the CFLCC did not trust those advisors working outside the US zone to carry ammo in their chambers (USAF advisors to the Afghans had been in Condition 4, no ammo in the pistol at all, until only a few months before the April 2011 shooting)–and the US Air Force commanders had caved to the CFLCC’s ignorant, misguided policy.

 The point is this: a pistol is an “airbag” tool of last ditch, IMMEDIATE, close range personal defense.
 It is underpowered as a man stopper, and has few advantages, the chief being its portability.
 In other words, it can be there when you find yourself in a Flash fight.
 If you have time to bust your rifle out of wherever you store it, you probably have time to chamber a round.
 Not so much with pistols.